liftbridge-io/liftbridge/documentation/configuration.md

 ### Streams Configuration Settings

-Below is the list of the configuration settings for the `streams` part of the configuration file.
+Below is the list of the configuration settings for the `streams` section of the configuration file.
 These settings are applied globally to all streams.
 However, streams can be individually configured when they are created, overriding these settings.